Sammy-Alawar/ipv4-fragmentation-tool/README.md

-# Run a simple UDP receiver on the target VM:
+# Run a simple UDP receiver on the target VM for testing:

 udp_server.py